Abdulazeez1010/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The eighth script adss execute permission to the owner, group owner and the others, of the file hello The ninth script gives the owner and group no permission at all and all permissions to others The tenth script sets the mode of the file to the given mode
+The eighth script adss execute permission to the owner, group owner and the others, of the file hello The ninth script gives the owner and group no permission at all and all permissions to others The tenth script sets the mode of the file to the given mode The eleventh script sets the mode of the file hello to the same as olleh's